 Master of Education in Measurement and Evaluation

-The courses in an M.Ed. in Measurement and Evaluation also focus on the quantitative and qualitative inquiries into program measurement, testing evaluation and statistics.
-Specific courses include:
+The courses in an M.Ed. in Measurement and Evaluation program also focus on the quantitative and qualitative inquiries into program measurement, testing evaluation and statistics.
+Common courses include:

 - Psychological measurement